UQ-RCC/hpc-docs/guides/FairShare.md

 >[!CAUTION]
 >* Each job is charged for **requested** resources.
 This means a job requesting 48 cores but is only using 10 is still charged for all 48 cores.
 And a job requesting a GPU is charged for the GPU no matter if it was used or not.
 This is because the requested resources are reserved for the job and cannot be used by other jobs.
 The only exception is walltime as resources are released when the job finishes.
 >* A job leaving resources idle will still be charged.
->* **Inefficient use of resources is unfair to other users waiting in the queue and will impact the waitime of future jobs.**
+>* **Inefficient use of resources is unfair to other users waiting in the queue and will impact the wait-time of future jobs.**

 ### Useful commands